jonday3/Chaser-Swarm/README.md

 git clone https://github.com/jonday3/Chaser-Swarm
 ```

 There now should be files within your newly created "Source File" directory.
+You will have a new folder in this file called "Chaser-Swarm".

 Running the Code
 ---